Hawaii Moving and Storage – San Diego,CA

 Congratulations!
 You’re moving to Hawaii!

 We’d love to go with you, but our job is to get you there.
 Priority Moving and Storage is a leader among moving and storage companies.
 As a San Diego based moving company that provides expert moving and storage services we are here for all your Hawaii moving needs.
 This includes moves to: Maui, Oahu, Kauai, and of course, the Big Island.

 We make sure your move to Hawaii is effortless and stress-free

 Moving to Hawaii Overview

 How does your move to Hawaii work?
 For starters, your items are shipped via ocean freight.
 Because of our experience and know-how, it will seem almost identical to a “mainland” move; the only difference is when our expert moving crews load your items into a container, which is an enclosed wooden or metal box, instead of directly onto the trailer of a moving truck.
 Once fully packed, this container is sealed and trucked to the nearest port where it’s loaded directly onto an ocean carrier.
-After an uneventful cruise across the Pacific Ocean, at an average of 15-20 knots, your container arrives to the Hawaiian port.
+After an uneventful cruise across the Pacific Ocean, at an average of 15-20 knots, your Priority Moving and Storage container arrives to the Hawaiian port.
 It’s quickly and carefully loaded onto an awaiting truck where it will meet you at your new home in beautiful Hawaii.
-Expert crews will unload your belongings as efficiently as they were loaded.
+Expert moving and storage crews will unload your belongings as efficiently as they were loaded.
 We will remove debris, packing material, empty boxes, and other take-away items relating to your relocation.
 And thus begins your new venture on the exquisite Hawaiian Islands.

 Moving to Hawaii: Frequently Asked Questions